idibidiart/react-native-responsive-grid/README.md

 - Col: Flexbox View with flexDirection set to 'column' with convenient props and dynamic behavior.

-- Grid: an optional, stateful, top-level component (at root, above ScrollView, ListView, FlatList et al but below a Modal or Drawer) that is not meant to be nested.
+- Grid: an optional, stateful, component with style={{flex: 1}}.
 The Grid uses the children-as-funnction pattern and passes its state to its children, and allows state to be declared in its props, which will have the latest screen and grid info after orientation changes.
-It also passes it's async render-causing setState method to its children.
+It also passes it's render-triggering async setState method to its children.

 **Important:**